 I have really enjoyed experimenting with double knitting!
 I believe it has many uses and would make amazing garments and household goods.
 I can’t wait to experiment more!
 Definitely keep an eye out for a few double knitting patterns in the future.

-If you like this article and want to be notified when new articles or patterns are released, please sign up for my mailing list.
+If you like this article and want to be notified when new articles or patterns are released and receive exclusive discounts and coupons, please sign up for my mailing list.

 Sources: